kbsali/php-redmine-api/docs/usage.md

 ### ... or without Composer

 As an alternative you can download the code with all required dependencies from [php-download.com](https://php-download.com/package/kbsali/redmine-api) and unzip all files in your project folder.
+The service will create the autoloader for you.

 ### Start your project

-Create your project e.g. in the `index.php` by require the `vendor/autoload.php`
+Create your project e.g. in the `index.php` by require the `vendor/autoload.php` file.

 ```diff
 +<?php